rewritten/aoc.nim/README.md

 You will need `nokogiri` (the ruby gem) installed globally, and `pandoc` (the amazing document converter written in Haskell) too.

+The solution template exports two procedures, aptly named `𝟙` and `𝟚` (the unicode double-stroke numbers).

 ## Running the solution

-When you have your code ready, just run `bin/run 2021 1` and similar commands to have the program compiled and the input file fed as `stdin` to it.
+When you have your code ready, just run `bin/run 2021 1` and similar commands to run the solution and print out the result.